 2. Make a budget for gifts and festivities.
 Keep it realistic, and commit not to take on even one dollar of credit card debt this season.

 3. Make a gift list.
-Whittle it down.
-Talk to your friends and family, and challenge any tradition that involves mindlessly exchanging gifts.
-Chances are, everyone will be in favor of having more fun and spending less on stuff.
+Talk to your friends and family, and challenge any tradition that involves exchanging gifts.
+You may find that others are in favor of spending time together enjoying special Christmas experiences rather than giving physical gifts.

 4. Simplify.
 One of this blog’s most-read posts is the story about the McDonald family, who decided to drastically simplify their holidays—with very satisfying results.
 Check out “One Real Family’s Real Simple Christmas,” and you might be inspired to do the same.